Please read the race information below:

 For a map of the full marathon course and location of the turns click here then click on the map title on the left hand side of the Google Maps page.

-Time limit is 6 hours for the full.
+Time limit is 6 hours for the marathon and 4 hours for the half.
 Runners who are not able to complete the course in this time will be prevented from starting the return leg to the East Dam.
 The course will begin to close from 1pm onwards and finish area at 2pm.

 Overall top 3 men and women in each event